 Section 3 – Vacancies Among Officers:

-When occurring in the office of the President, position shall be filled by special election.
-Other officers will be filled from by Executive Committee or by appointment by the President for the remainder of the term.
+When occurring in the office of the President, the position shall be filled by special election.
+Other officers shall be filled by appointment by the President or a majority of the Executive Committee for the remainder of the term.
 Should two or more officers vacate in roughly the same period (2 months), a special election will be held to fill the vacancies.

 Article IV Executive Committee